Imaginary time propagation code for large-scale two-dimensional eigenvalue problems in magnetic fields: Algorithms

 \subsection{Orthonormalization}

-The orthonormalization of states can be executed with a standard Gram-Schmidt process, but in our implementation we have opted for the L\"owdin orthonormalization algorithm~\cite{lowdin} (also known as subspace orthonormalization), which has been shown to be better suited for ITP in previous implementations~\cite{olderitp}.
-In the Gram-Schmidt method one state is chosen to be a starting point of the iterative orthonormalization scheme, whereas the L\"owdin method treats all states equally.
-Furthermore, it has been shown~\cite{lowdinmin} that among a very general family of orthonormalization procedures, the L\"owdin algorithm is the algorithm that changes the states the \emph{least} in terms of the root-mean-square distance between the initial and orthonormalized states.
-This ``minimal disturbance'' property of the L\"owdin algorithm is useful for smooth convergence in the ITP scheme.
+The orthonormalization of states can be executed with a standard Gram-Schmidt process, but in our implementation we have opted for the subspace orthonormalization algorithm~\cite{lowdinreview}, which has been shown to be better suited for ITP in previous implementations~\cite{olderitp}.
+In the Gram-Schmidt method one state is chosen to be a starting point of the iterative orthonormalization scheme, whereas the subspace orthonormalization method treats all states equally.